 For your Purchase Push Campaign, the main objective is catalog sales.
 The conversion event should include Purchases or Add to Cart (in that order of preference).
 This choice needs to be reviewed and updated when you have enough purchase conversion data.

 Your audience should be created from traffic that has viewed products or added to their shopping cart so that your most interested visitors are targeted.
-This campaign should encourage them to go through with conversion.
+This campaign should encourage them to go through with a conversion.

 You should exclude people who have made purchases in the past from this campaign.
 This is to make sure the campaign is not wasting time or budget on showing ads to people who have already converted.